HackYourFuture-CPH/JavaScript/homework-projects/guides/demo-day-presentation.md

 After your presentation, there will be an open session for feedback and discussion.
 This is a valuable time to gain insights from your mentors and peers.

 Tips for a Successful Presentation:
-- Be Clear and Concise: Focus on the key points and challenges of your project.
+- Be Clear and Concise: Focus on the key points and challenges of your project while being mindful of time.
 - Reflect on Your Learning Journey: Share how your understanding evolved over the weeks.
 - Be Open to Feedback: This is a learning opportunity – embrace the insights and suggestions from mentors and peers.